Dr. Mark is a veterinarian. He works mostly with dogs and also spends time training and caring for his own canine family.

 Looks at the toy that you throw without fetching, may get excited but do something else like dig a hole

 Shelter personnel may not have much time to devote to evaluating each dog, so although they may take out the obviously aggressive or fear-biter animals, it is still up to you to figure out which dog is going to do well with your family.
-This is not a temperament test, and it should done by his new family, not by a professional dog handler.
+This is not a temperament test, and it should be done by his new family, not by a professional dog handler.
 What you want to find out during this test is if the dog is going to work out in your environment.

 Here are a few steps you should follow to find out if that dog to see is going to get along:

 - Put the dog on his leash: If the dog you are interested in adopting is shy and nervous when you put his leash on him, be careful.
-Shelter personnel do not want to adopt out fear biters but it does happen and this may be the earliest thing you notice.
+Shelter personnel does not want to adopt out fear biters but it does happen and this may be the earliest thing you notice.
 If the dog is fearful he is not a good choice for a family with small children.

-- Talk to the dog: Since you are not really aware of your new dogs personality until you take him home, how he responds to your voice is going to tell you a lot.
+- Talk to the dog: Since you are not really aware of your new dogs' personality until you take him home, how he responds to your voice is going to tell you a lot.
 If you are the kind of person that speaks baby talk to your dogs, a dominant/aggressive dog will probably assume that he is in charge.
 An independent dog will probably not care, and a happy dog will just assume that all is normal.

 - Watch the dog around your other pets: If the dog treats your cat like prey, and tries to chase her as soon as being introduced, it may be treatable but it is still a problem.
-Some dogs that your bring home to evaluate will just ignore the cat or the old dog.
+Some dogs that you bring home to evaluate will just ignore the cat or the old dog.
 (If you have a hamster, a pet rat, or even a pet as large as a rabbit, be very careful.
 Your new dog may end up killing your small pet when introduced, and a tragedy like this can happen all too quickly.)

 - Throw him some toys: Reaction to toys will tell you a lot about how a new dog is going to fit in with your family.
 If your dog ignores the toys, he is probably independent.
-A happy dog will likely bring a toy back to you, and puppies that are going to be trained as service dogs are chosen for their willingness to fetch for their owners.
+A happy dog will likely bring a toy back to you, and puppies that are going to be trained to be service dogs are chosen for their willingness to fetch for their owners.
 These dogs are often great for families.

 - If the personality testing goes well, take your new dog to his new regular veterinarian: The shelter has probably already done some brief health exams and might recommend a vet on their list.
 If you have a regular vet, however, take the dog you are interested in adopting and have him examined before taking him home and becoming attached.